oxygenbarker/transfer-bdg/README.md

 (c) "If you cannot prove Santa Claus exists, then he must not exist.[1]" "In science, believe should come from positive evidence in support of a claim, not lack of evidence for [OR] against [it].[1]"

-**17. "Ad hominem and tu quoque"**
+**17. "Ad Hominem and Tu Quoque[1]"**
 "Literally 'to the man' and 'you also'[...][1]" "[F]allacy to redirect the focus from thinking about the idea to thinking about the person holding the idea.[1]" (a) Responding to somebody saying: "Hitler did not have a master plan for the Extermination of the European Jewry [...][1]" with “You are a neo-Nazi and an anti-Semite“ does not refute the argument.[1]
 "Whether Hitler had a master plan is a question that can be settled historically.[1]"
 (b) T. Colin Campbell (author of “The China Study” answering the critical analysis of his book, don't confuse with the real study “Diet, Life-Style, and Mortality in China”): “She claims to have no biases – either for or against – but nonetheless liberally uses adjectives and cutesy expressions that leaves me wondering.”
 [3]
 (c) “You cheat on taxes!“ - „So do you!“ is not a proof in one way or another.[1]

-**18. "Hasty generalization"**
+**18. "Hasty Generalization[1]"**
-Prejudice, drawing conclusions before the facts warrant it (a) A couple of bad teachers mean a bad school.
-(b) A few bad cars mean that the brand of the automobiles is unreliable.
-(c) A handful of members of a group are used to judge the entire group.
+Prejudice, drawing conclusions before the facts warrant it[1] (a) "A couple of bad teachers mean a bad school.[1]" (b) "A few bad cars mean that brand of automobile is unreliable.[1]" (c) "A handful of members of a group are used to judge the entire group.[1]"

-**19. "Over-reliance on authorities"**
+**19. "Overreliance on Authorities[1]"**
 (a) If Einstein says that the world is flat he must be right.
 (b) If a homeless person tells us that our lifestyle of consumption will lead to severe problems with nature he is wrong or jealous.
-Examine the evidence instead of the status of the speaker!
+Examine the evidence instead of the status of the speaker![1]

-**20. "Either-or (Fallacy of negation, false dilemma) and excluded middle"** (a) Creationists say: „Life was either divinely created or evolved.“ It is not enough to discredit another theory.
-If your theory is superior it must explain the „normal“ data explained by the old theory plus the „anomalous“ data the old theory was not able to explain.
+**20. "Either-Or[1]" (fallacy of negation, false dilemma) and "excluded middle[2]"** (a) Creationists say: „[L]ife either was divinely created or evolved.[1](changed from italic to normal font)" It is not enough to discredit another theory.
+If your theory is superior it must explain the normal data explained by the old theory plus the anomalous data the old theory was not able to explain.[1]
-(b) Either you love your country or you hate it.
-(c) If you're not part of the solution, you're part of the problem.
-(d) Special case short-term vs. Long-term: „We can't afford programs to feed malnourished children and educate pre-school kids.
-We need to urgently deal with crime on the streets.“
+(b) "Either you love your country or you hate it.[2]" (c) "If you're not part of the solution, you're part of the problem.[2]" (d) Special case short-term vs. long-term: "We can't afford programs to feed malnourished children and educate pre-school kids.
+We need to urgently deal with crime on the streets.[2](changed from italic to normal font)"

 **21. "Circular reasoning (Fallacy of redundancy, tautology) and begging the question"** (a) “Is there a God?“ - “Yes.“ - “How do you know?“ - “Because the bible says so.“ - “How do you know the Bible is correct?“ - “Because it was inspired by God.“ = “God is because God is.“